Aberfoyle in Loch Lomond and Trossachs Park

-The Reverend Kirk
+The Reverend Kirk and his Mysterious Story

 Robert Kirk, 7th son of the minister of Aberfoyle was born in 1644AD.
 He had a fascination and belief in the magical world of Fairies.
 Robert also became a minister and after preaching at Balquhidder he came to the Aberfoyle ministry.
 He should have been remembered as the person who provided the first translation to Gaelic of the book of Psalms, however it was the publication of his book "The Secret Commonwealth of Elves, Fauns, and Fairies" in 1861 which was to fire the imagination of historians as the Reverend Robert Kirk disappeared in mysterious circumstances.

 Legend (the pen and ink of historians) has it that the inhabitants of the Secret Commonwealth, namely Fairies and the like were furious at the Reverend for disclosing all their secrets and they planned revenge.
 Daily Robert Kirk would walk from the manse to Doon Hill, one day in May 1692 he did not return.
 Legend tells us that at Doon hill the Fairies appeared and took him to the underground world of the Fairies.
 The pine tree that still exists at the summit of Doon Hill, the only evergreen on this forested hill is said to contain his imprisoned spirit.

 Another part of the legend states that somehow the Reverends wife was given one chance to retrieve her husband from the Fairy kingdom.
 She was told that he would appear to her once during a service at the Old Kirk.
 When this happened she was to throw a knife at him.
 In the event she could not bring herself to throw the knife and so lost her husband forever.